isfeng/is-editable/README.md

-simple-editable
+is-editable
 ===============

-simple-editable is a small [MooTools](http://mootools.net/) plugin to to create in place editing fields.
+is-editable is a small [MooTools](http://mootools.net/) plugin to to create in place editing fields.

 How to Use
 ----------